jeremyzilar/street-view/docs/manual.md

 **Process for obtaining ROI:**

-- Explain what Street View is and how data is used
+- Explain what Caminos is and how data is used
 - Emphasize collective care coordination benefit
 - Respect if person declines
 - Re-offer periodically if situation changes